 Peatland restoration could make a considerable contribution in achieving national emission targets and is a vital part of Scotland’s strategy in moving towards net zero emissions.
 However, there is currently limited available information on the (monetary) costs and benefits of peatland restoration, which is important to inform project appraisals and policy development.

 In this project, we characterized and analyzed peatland restoration activities and costs, using data collected as part of the grant application and reporting process for the Peatland Action Programme (PAP) in Scotland.
-The initial analysis suggests that median restoration cost per hectare (using data from reports) of actually incurred costs amounts to £955 and that restoration costs vary depending on the restoration activities implemented, as well as on the initial peatland condition.
+The most recent analysis (2022) estimates median restoration cost per hectare to be £1026 based on actually incurred costs.
+Restoration costs are found to vary depending on the restoration activities implemented, as well as on the initial peatland condition.
 We also show how reported restoration costs and activities are distributed across Scotland.

 StageWork in Progress